 He was attacked by a gang of between 12 and 20 young men as he made his way home near Andover House, Andover Road, at 10.23pm.

-Detectives arrested a total of 18 men during the investigation.
-Eight suspects were charged with murder: Tommy McInerny, 20 [1/11/91], of Pilgrims Way, Upper Holloway, Jojo Mafwa, 18 [13/5/94], of St Margaret's Avenue, Tottenham, a 15-year-old boy from Upper Holloway, Allan Kalema, 19 [23/09/93], of Stevenage, Hertfordshire, Tirrell Ball-Thomas, 18 [18/7/94], of Colthurst Crescent, Finsbury Park, Orvill Sterling, 18, from Green Street, Enfield, and a 17 year-old man from Tottenham.
+Detectives arrested a total of 20 men during the investigation.
+Eight suspects were charged with murder from October 2012 onwards: Tommy McInerney, 20 [1/11/91], of Pilgrims Way, Upper Holloway, Jojo Mafwa, 18 [13/5/94], of St Margaret's Avenue, Tottenham, Warren Brooks, 22 [25/9/89] and his brother Wesley Brooks, 17 [10/6/95], from Ritchie Street, Islington, Allan Kalema, 19 [23/09/93], of Stevenage, Hertfordshire, Tirrell Ball-Thomas, 18 [18/7/94], of Colthurst Crescent, Finsbury Park, Orvill Sterling, 18, from Green Street, Enfield, and a 15-year-old boy from Upper Holloway.

 She added: 'He found himself the victim of escalating attacks between rival gangs in north London.

 'Andrew Jaipaul was minding his own business when, out of nowhere, a large, armed gang came across him, decided to attack him, chased him down and brutally murdered him near a children's play area.'